Kaltsoon/data-management-and-databases/slides/01-introducation-to-databases/introduction-to-databases.md

 - The course assesment is based on the combined points from two exams:
   - The first exam, half way through the course, will cover SQL operations
   - The second exam, at the end of the course, will cover rest of the course topics
-- The exercise submission have can have an impact on the final grade in borderline situtations
+- _At least 70% of the exercises must be submitted to pass the course_, otherwise submissions can only have a positive impact on the final grade
 - More details about the exam schedule and practicalities can be found in Moodle

 ---